 The Free Fruit and Vegetable Food Pantry is open most Wednesdays from 3:30 to 5:30 pm, while supplies last in the Western Parking Lot (enter corner of 4th Street and Clay Avenue).
 Closed near national holidays, such as New Year’s Day, the 4th of July, Thanksgiving, and Christmas.
 Call the Church Office at (785) 233-4241 for holiday and weather-related closures.
 The Church reserves the right to change or cancel the program as needed during an emergency.

 IDENTIFICATION REQUIRED EVERY VISIT: Clients must provide a current, valid government-issued PHOTO I.D. with a current address (including apartment number, if applicable) printed on the document.
-Clients without identification will not be served without prior permission from the Program Supervisor.
+Clients without identification must have prior permission from the Program Supervisor.
 Homeless persons must register under the last address used to receive US mail.

 DISTRIBUTION LINE – Line-Up on 4th STREET ONLY.
 Do NOT use Fillmore, Western, or any side street.
 Be a good citizen and neighbor!
 Do NOT cut into the line or jump places.
 Enter Western PARKING LOT from 4th and CLAY Streets.
 Do not park or exit your vehicle.
 Violators will be warned and required to return to the end of the line.
 Repeat offenders will be banned from the program.